geoschem/gcpy/docs/source/python.rst

 is non-trivial or inappropriate, Python's performance can be dramatically improved by using one of several different approaches.

-First, an optimising compiler called cython_ is available to compile your code into high-performance, efficient C kernels.
+First, an optimising compiler called Cython_ is available to compile your code into high-performance, efficient C kernels.
 Cython will work on your normal Python code with few modifications, and can often times increase its performance by 1-2x.
-However, by incorporating a special set of static typing directives into your code (similar to what you'd do in Fortran by declaring variable types), Cython can go a step further and yield much more significant performance improvements.
+However, by incorporating a special set of static typing directives into your code (similar to what you'd do in Fortran by declaring variable types), Cython can go a step further and yield much more significant performance improvements, often achieving speed-ups to within 50-90% of comparable C-code.
 It also trivializes the task of wrapping legacy code from C/C++ or Fortran applications.

 Alternatively, one can use a `just-in-time (JIT)